-Writing a mission statement is a fundamental step in business planning.
-A well-written mission statement can tell customers, investors, and other companies who you are, what you do, and why you do it.
-In this guide, we describe what a mission statement is, provide some mission statement examples to inspire you, and finally show you how to create a mission statement for your business.
+Writing a mission statement is a fundamental step for any business.
+A good mission statement effectively communicates to customers, investors, employees, and other businesses who you are, what you do, and why you do it.
+In this guide, we describe what a mission statement is, provide some mission statement examples to inspire you, and walk you through how to create a mission statement for your own business.

 What is a Mission Statement?